mefranklin6/Extron-Frontend-API/README.md

 Where `value` is the current button visual state.

 The processor will then wait for an immidate reply, which could be instructions to set that same button to a state of `0` so the user has immidate feedback.
 This is especially important for sliders so they don't 'bounce' back to their old state upon release.

+## Current State

+Currently the majority of GUI functions are supported for all GUI types, relay control, and basic serial port control passthrough.
+Multiple touch panels and multiple processors are supported.
+This should be enough to get most projects converted but more functionality is coming.
+Pull requests to add additional functionality are appricated.
+MLC support is planned.

+I ask that if you use this project and find a way to make it better, please consider sending pull requests to make this project better for everyone.

 ## FAQ